vlandham/captain_z/out/captain_z.md

 He spoke in a hushed voice to his crew to explain the plan.
 Then he gave the order and the Sea Breaker started slowly making its way toward the entrance to the bay.

-If Captain Zephyr wanted out, she would have to get through Spears and the Sea Breaker.
+If Captain Zephyr wanted out, she would have to get through Spears and his Sea Breaker.

 #

 With all the commotion, most of the attackers didn't even notice Wind Drinker sprinting out of the port.
-But one of the two ships Captain Z passed started to give chase.
+But one of the many ships Captain Z passed started to give chase.
 They pulled their sails around to turn and follow Captain Z as she steered away from the pier.

 It was Captain Pete Moss on the ship following Wind Drinker.
 Captain Z recognized him as they pulled in behind.

 Captain Moss had a slow ship and a slower crew.
 They were weighted down with a slew of cannons he was itching to use.
 And he would have used them on Wind Drinker if the port hadn't been so crowded with other pirate ships.
-One missed shot and he could sink an attacking ship.
+One missed shot and he could sink one of the other pirate ships.

 So, Captain Moss trailed behind Captain Z's ship as it weaved to and fro between the other ships in the harbor.
-Captain Z took her ship wide around the pirate swarm to stay clear of the cannons firing into the city.
+Captain Z took her ship wide around the pirate swarm to stay clear of the cannon fire directed into the city.

 Even from a distance, the cannon blasts were loud and scary.
 Lucy hid at the back of the boat and covered her ears.
 Orion and Nova kept their heads up, but ducked down with every nearby blast.